axel-denis/control/docs/perModule/immich.md

 #### 1. Firstly check the [common web services options](../web_options.md)
 #### 2. Specific options for this module:

+`dbPasswordFile`:
+A file containing a password for the internal database of Immich.
+(Required)

 `immich.paths`:
 | Name            | Description                             | Default                        |
 | --------------- | --------------------------------------- | ------------------------------ |